jxxcarlson/MiniLatexTechOverview/overview.md

 ```

 The AST is an _abstract syntax tree_, a kind of labeled
-tree from which the source text can be derived, but which
+tree from which the source text can be rederived, but which
 in addition reflects an understanding of the grammar
 of MiniLatex.
+Because of this latter fact, many other
+transformations are possible, e.g., transformation to
-Source text is transformed to an AST by
+HTML.Source text is transformed to an AST by
 applying a _parser_.
-The second arrow is the _renderer_.
-It transforms the AST to HTML, or some equivalent structure
+The second arrow, from AST to HTML,
-such as `Html msg`, Elm's native data type for producing
-HTML.
+is the _renderer_.

 The type of the AST is defined as follows: